Professional Writing and Editing

 • One parenting book: Urban Edge Publishing

-• One finance book: Morgan James
+• Finance book: Morgan James

-• One Internet Marketing Book: Morgan James
+• Internet Marketing Book: Morgan James

-• One inspirational book: Sterling
+• Inspirational book: Sterling

 • One self help book on cancer: LaChance Publishing